El Paso County Elections Department | Angie Leath, Director of Elections

 The VSPCs will open in phases beginning October 15, 2018.
 Locations and hours are available here

 The 2018 General Election ballot will have candidates running for federal, state, and local offices.
 There are 16 jurisdictions which will

 participate with items on the ballot.

-A sample ballot will be posted on the General Records and Results page when it is available.
+A sample ballot is posted on the General Records and Results page.

 Please visit www.govotecolorado.com to check the status of your returned mail ballot.
 We can be reached by phone at 719-575-VOTE (8683)